Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher Brown representability

 is an equivalence. \item[(B2).]
 For every weak pushout in $\C$ of order $(n-1)$

 the canonical morphism in $\Sn$

 is $(n-1)$-connected. \end{enumerate} \end{definition}

 We remark that the Brown representability context of Definition \ref{Brown_rep_def} is more general than the one in our previous work \cite[Section 5]{NRS} in two different respects.
-First, the present context aims to generalize Brown representability for suitable ordinary homotopy ($1$-)categories to higher homotopy ($n$-)categories.
-The Brown representability context of \cite[Section 5]{NRS} was concerned with ordinary categories which arise as homotopy $1$-categories of suitably nice $\infty$-categories.
-Second, we focus here directly on the abstract notion of a weakly cocomplete $n$-category, as a convenient axiomatization of the properties of homotopy $n$-categories of cocomplete $\infty$-categories, without the assumption of a model given by a cocomplete $\infty$-category.
+First, the present context aims to generalize Brown representability from suitable ordinary homotopy ($1$-)categories to higher homotopy ($n$-)categories, whereas the Brown representability context of \cite[Definition 5.1.1]{NRS} was concerned with ordinary categories which arise as homotopy $1$-categories of suitably nice $\infty$-categories.
+Second, we focus here directly on the abstract notion of a weakly cocomplete $n$-category, as a convenient axiomatization of the properties of homotopy $n$-categories of cocomplete $\infty$-categories, without the assumption of a model given by a cocomplete $\infty$-category (cf. \cite[Definition 5.1.1]{NRS}).

-\begin{remark} If $I$ is the empty set, then property (B1) says that $F$ sends the initial object of $\C$ to the one-point space.
+\begin{remark} If $I$ is the empty set, then property (B1) says that $F$ sends the initial object of $\C$ to a contractible space.
 Note that we have not assumed that $\C$ is pointed in general.
 If $\C$ happens to be pointed, then every functor $F$ satisfying (B1) is canonically pointed, i.e., it factors canonically through the category of pointed $(n-1)$-truncated spaces. \end{remark}

 The next proposition explains the connection between Brown representability and adjoint functor theorems (cf. \cite[Proposition 5.1.3]{NRS}).

 \begin{proposition} Let $\C$ and $\D$ be locally small $n$-categories, where $n \geq 1$ is an integer or $n=\infty$.
 Suppose that $\C$ is a weakly cocomplete $n$-category and satisfies Brown representability.
 Then a functor $F \colon \C \to \D$ admits a right adjoint if and only if $F$ satisfies the following properties: \begin{itemize} \item[(B1$'$).] $F$ preserves small coproducts. \item[(B2$'$).] $F$ preserves weak pushouts of order $(n-1)$. \end{itemize} \end{proposition} \begin{proof} The functor $F$ admits a right adjoint if and only if for every $d \in \D$, the associated functor